paulx3/ohlife_replacement_server/README.md

 The content is pretty much obvious.
 You can just fill in your config and credentials.

-6. Set Cron Task
-<br>You need set Cron task to run `ohlife.py` to send email to all the users.
 ## Localization
 This project has already provided two locale options.
 All you need to change is `locale:en-US` in `config.cfg` file.
 For example, if you want the Chinese version , you can change `locale:en-US` in `config.cfg`